James Sheridan Knowles: Early life

 Knowles was born in Cork.
-His father was the lexicographer James Knowles (1759–1840), cousin of Richard Brinsley Sheridan.
+His father was the lexicographer James Knowles, cousin of Richard Brinsley Sheridan.
 The family moved to London in 1793, and at the age of fourteen Knowles published a ballad entitled The Welsh Harper, which, set to music, was very popular.
 His talents secured him the friendship of William Hazlitt, who introduced him to Charles Lamb and Samuel Taylor Coleridge.
 He served for some time in the Wiltshire and afterwards in the Tower Hamlets militia, leaving the service to become a pupil of Dr Robert Willan (1757–1812).
 He obtained the degree of M.D., and was appointed vaccinator to the Jennerian Society.

 Literary career

-Although Dr Willan offered him a share in his practice, Knowles decided to give up medicine for the stage, making his first appearance as an actor probably at Bath, and played Hamlet at the Crow Theatre, Dublin.
+Although Dr Willan offered him a share in his practice, Knowles decided to give up medicine for the stage, making his first appearance as an actor probably at Bath, and played Hamlet at Crow Street Theatre, Dublin.
 At Wexford he married, in October 1809, Maria Charteris, an actress from the Edinburgh Theatre.
 In 1810 he wrote Leo, a successful play in which Edmund Kean appeared; another play, Brian Boroihme, written for the Belfast Theatre in the next year, attracted crowds; nevertheless, Knowles's earnings were so small that he was obliged to become assistant to his father at the Belfast Academical Institution.
 In 1817 he moved from Belfast to Glasgow, where, besides keeping a flourishing school, he continued to write for the stage.

 His first important success was Caius Gracchus, produced at the Belfast Theatre in 1815; and his Virginius, written for William Charles Macready, was first performed in 1820 at Covent Garden.
 In William Tell (1825), Knowles wrote for Macready one of his favourite parts.
 His best-known play, The Hunchback, was produced at Covent Garden in 1832, and Knowles won praise acting in the work as Master Walter.
 The Wife was brought out at the same theatre in 1833; The Daughter better known as The Wrecker's Daughter, in 1836, and The Love Chase in 1837.
 His 1839 play Love was praised by Mary Shelley for its "inspiring situations founded on sentiment and passion".
 His second wife was the actress Emma Knowles.